-Given its location at the heart of Europe the Czech Republic (Prague) is quickly turning into one of the continent’s central transport hubs.
-Renovated airport in Prague is serving connections to over fifty destinations.
+Given its location, at the heart of Europe, Prague is quickly turning into one of the continent’s central transport hubs.
+The renovated airport in Prague is serving connections to over fifty destinations.

-The low budget airlines have now forced the main European national airlines to drop their prices making it cheaper for you to visit the city.
-And part of the reason Prague has seen a steady increase in the number of visitors is the amount of new flights to Prague that have come on the market.
-With many of the low budget airlines now flying to Prague it is possible to get a flight to Prague for as little as 40 EUR.
+The low budget airlines have now forced the main European national airlines to drop their prices making it cheaper to visit the city.
+And part of the reason Prague has seen a steady increase in the number of visitors is the volume of new flights to Prague that have come on the market.
+With many of the low budget airlines now flying to Prague, it is possible to get a flight to Prague for as little as 40 EUR.

 EasyJet – from Bristol, Edinburgh, Manchester, London Stansted, London Gatwick, Amsterdam, Lyon, Paris and Milan Malpensa.
 Easyjet.com

-Wizz Air – fly from London Luton, Venice, Rome, Bari, Naples, Milan Bergamo to Prague.
+Wizz Air – fly from London Luton, Venice, Rome, Bari, Naples, Milan Bergamo, and Prague.
 Wizzair.com

-Jet2 – fly from Manchester, Newcastle, Leeds Bradford, East Midlands and Edinburgh.
+Jet2 – flying from Manchester, Newcastle, Leeds, Bradford, East Midlands and Edinburgh.
 Jet2.com

 BA – flies from London Heathrow to Prague from £120 return, tax included. www.ba.com